zardoy/typescript-simpler/README.md

 It is like ReScript library, but it designed to work with more popular TypeScript language.

+Please, open an issue if you know an alternative to it.

 ## New syntax

 ### [n * type]